adi3/robotics-workshop-guide/content/Setup/run_blank_app.md

 ---

+The starter code for our ROS application is now all set up and ready for our changes.
 Explore application topography by looking at output from the following commands:

 ```
 rostopic list